-This is a temporary authorization hold, not a charge.
-Like many other merchants, Lyft uses authorization holds to confirm your payment method.
-The hold will never actually process, but may show up as "pending" on your bank statement.
+I was charged but didn't take a ride.
+What is this extra charge?
+This is an authorization, not a charge.
+Like other companies, Lyft uses temporary authorizations to confirm your payment method.
+The authorization will never actually process but may show as "pending" on your bank statement.

-Once you’ve paid for your ride and your card is successfully charged, Lyft immediately releases the hold.
-Please contact your bank for more information about their authorization timeframes and policies.
+Once you’ve paid for your ride and your card is successfully charged, Lyft immediately releases the authorization.
+Contact your bank for more info about its authorization policies and timelines.

 An authorization caused an overdraft.
 What should I do next?
 For questions about overdraft fees, contact your bank directly.